Home

 Norwegians Petronelle Rejersdatter and Embret Embretsen Gerdrum arrived in Whatcom County in 1890 and settled on Silver Lake in the Nooksack Watershed.
 Here Gerdrum felled a single giant cedar which provided enough wood to build his entire home (right): "So nicely did this timber split that little labor was necessary to make the logs as smooth as though sawed."
 The Gerdrum Homestead is today preserved by the Daughters of Norway as an instance of Norwegian "industriousness" yet it was the non sustainable attitude toward the forests by northern European settlers that led to the destruction of the irreplaceable ancient trees.

 Gerdrum Homestead, c.
-1900.
+1900

 Whatcom County

 The dense primaeval forests of the Nooksack Watershed in Whatcom County were massacred, from about 1860, when the first settlers arrived, until 1910 by which time most land had been logged off.
 Chief Jim Yellakanim (right) was a respected leader of the Nooksack Indians who died in 1911.
 Nooksack Territory followed along the Nooksack River, where dozens of Nooksack villages were located, and extended into BC.
-See: Nooksack Indian Tribe.
 Because the Nooksack did not sign the 1855 Port Elliot Treaty, they were not recognized by the government and received no reserve land.
 Chief Yellakanim homesteaded in the upper Nooksack Valley, near the sawmill town of Lynden.
 Within his lifetime he witnessed massive deforestation and timber theft with none of the benefits going to the impoverished Nooksack people.

 Jim Yellakanim, c.
 1898